devitos-yale/eeng426final/README.md

 ![Labeled AND Cell](examples/LabeledAND.png)

-Also in /examples/MUX2X1, there is an mag file showing the result of rectcheck2.py, as well as the labels.scr script and .rect file used to produce it.
+Also in /examples/MUX2X1, *mux2x1_rectcheck2_result.mag* shows the result of *rectcheck2.py* on *_0_0std_0_0cells_0_0MUX2X1.rect*.
+The MUX2X1 directory also includes  the labels.scr generated.
 Here is a screenshot showing the warning labels and relabeled ports:

 ![Labeled MUX2X1 Cell](examples/MUX2X1/mux2x1_result.png)